-This page contains Blackboard Learn 9.1 help documents for faculty (see the files on the right side of this webpage in the File Downloads area).
+This page contains Blackboard Learn 9.1 help documents for faculty (see the files on the right side of this webpage).
 We have written directions specifically for how Blackboard is set up at Oregon Tech and posted them here.

 Even though all browsers are supposed to work with Blackboard, we have found that Internet Explorer doesn't work as well with it.
 We recommend using Mozilla Firefox, Chrome or Safari instead.
 Also no matter which browser you normally use, if you have a problem with Blackboard, the first thing you should do is try a different browser to see if that fixes the problem.

 This version of Blackboard has a very robust Grade Center.
 There are so many features that we wanted to create videos to help you learn how to use some of them.

 There are two ways to delete columns.
 The method you need to use depends on if the column is attached to an item in Blackboard or if the column was created directly in the Grade Center.

 If the column was created directly in the Grade Center, click the action link next to the item's name in the Grade Center and select "Delete Column."